Get thicker, fuller hair with dermatologist developed treatments

 Vitamin C

-Because vitamin C is known to enhance iron absorption.
-Vitamin C supplements are often recommended as part of iron deficiency treatment.
+Since vitamin C is known to enhance iron absorption, vitamin C supplements are often recommended as part of iron deficiency treatment.

 But a 2020 clinical trial showed that iron supplements alone work just as well as iron supplements plus vitamin C in treating iron deficiency anemia.
 This suggests that while vitamin C remains important for overall health, it may not be necessary for iron absorption.